The Foundation for a Meaningful Life

 • World Languages: Spanish and French

+Fourth graders choose one language–Spanish or French–to study throughout the year; for most students they continue their study of the language they selected in third grade.
 Fay’s Lower School French and Spanish program is based on F.L.E.S.
 (Foreign Language in the Elementary School).
 The F.L.E.S. methodologies are based on the developmental progression of first language acquisition, which involves the active use of and exposure to the language being learned.
 The learning style is hands-on and activity-based with textual support.
-Listening and speaking skills are emphasized through interactive activities such as games, choral repetition, TPR (Total Physical Response), acting out dialogues, and music.
+Teachers emphasize listening and speaking skills through interactive activities such as games, choral repetition, TPR (Total Physical Response), acting out dialogues, and music.
 Through the use of Francophone and Hispanic children’s literature, students develop basic reading and writing skills.
 The study of culture continues to be a highlight of the program, as it allows the students to learn and appreciate French and Spanish speaking communities.
-The students are encouraged to use French or Spanish to express basic ideas and to participate in brief conversations.
+Teachers encourage students to use French or Spanish to express basic ideas and to participate in brief conversations.

-In grade four, students review the material learned in grade three and expand on basic vocabulary.
-Students learn simple grammatical concepts, theme-based vocabulary, and common cultural expressions through hands-on activities, games, and age-appropriate Francophone and Hispanic literature and media.
+Fourth graders review the material learned in third grade and expand on basic vocabulary.
+They learn simple grammatical concepts, theme-based vocabulary, and common cultural expressions through hands-on activities, games, and age-appropriate Francophone and Hispanic literature and media.
 Throughout the year, students participate in group activities that enable them to sharpen skills in reading, writing, listening, and speaking.
 The class transitions to a more expanded use of French or Spanish, thus enabling the students to enhance their listening comprehension and speaking skills.
 By the end of the year, students are comfortable using French or Spanish expressions and basic language in the classroom.
 Culture is an important part of the program, and the students learn about special Francophone and Hispanic traditions and celebrations.

 • Music